kiaram2249/apcsa-freedom-project/tool/learning-log.md

 * To use **print statements** because print statements are helpful when debugging and verifying the script.
 ---

+#### November/15/2025:
+**Platformer**

+* Since now that I got myself a school window laptop, I can now use **Godot** more properly.
+So, in this first part of [Godot 2D Platformer Tutorial](https://www.youtube.com/watch?v=S2NG6fobarM) I learned how to set up the foundation of a game by creating new projects, building a basic level layout, and designing a functional player character.
+I also learn how to import/add a sprite, setting up collision shapes, and organizing the player as its own scene.
+While watching this tutorial I as well learned how ro core movement code that allows the character to walk, jump, and interact with the platform by using **Godot** physics system.
+However, by the end of this I was able to understand the essential concepts like gravity, detecting when the player is on the floor, and knowing how to use ``move_and_slide`` in order to create smooth.

+  *

+---
 <!--
 * Links you used today (websites, videos, etc)
 * Things you tried, progress you made, etc